 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in San Francisco and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of San Francisco rent prices in the chart below.

 Rent prices have decreased in San Francisco over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 1 of the San Francisco suburb increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 0 of the San Francisco suburbs increased last month.
+On the other hand, 6 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in Oakland, CA, Berkeley, CA, San Mateo, CA, Dublin, CA.
+Rent decreased in Oakland, CA, Berkeley, CA, San Mateo, CA, Walnut Creek, CA, Concord, CA, Emeryville, CA.

 5 suburbs are currently priced lower than the city of San Francisco.